forbes-group/mmfutils/Notes.md

    managers, [pipx][] etc.)*
 3. `make shell`: This launches a shell which should have everything installed so you can just start working.
+4. `make doc-server`: Build and launch the documentation server.
-4. `make realclean`: Cleanup everything as much as possible.
+5. `make realclean`: Cleanup everything as much as possible.

 To support this, our project structure uses the following files: